Mastery Based Learning @ AFSE

 - Students receive timely, differentiated support based on their individual learning needs

-Mastery skill: A personal ability that allows a student to independently achieve a high leverage goal.
+Competency skill: A personal ability that allows a student to independently achieve a high leverage goal.
 The goal should be related to Regents success and College/Career readiness.
 This skill takes time and practice to develop - at least the length of a unit.
 The skill can be performed at varying levels of cognitive rigor using Webb’s Depth of Knowledge.

 Example: Use a compass and straightedge to bisect given segments and angles

-(Geometry Mastery Skill, Unit 1)
+(Geometry Competency Skill, Unit 1)

 Strategy: Although it can often be confused with a skill, a strategy is an overall approach to using all resources to achieve a learning goal.